droonga/droonga.org/tutorial/index.md

 The second argument includes parameters of the search request.
 See the command reference of the [`search` command](/reference/commands/search) for more details.
 (By the way, we used a REST API to do search in the previous section.
 In the case the protocol adapter translates a HTTP request to a message in the format described in the [command reference of the `search`](/reference/commands/search) internally and sends it to the Droonga engine.)

-Next, modify the `application.js` to host the `index.html` by the protocol adaper, like:
+Next, modify the `application.js` to host the `index.html` by the protocol adapter, like:

 application.js: